Port of Novorossiysk

 Novorossiysk Sea Port (Новороссийский морской порт, NSP) is one of the largest ports in the Black Sea basin and the largest in Krasnodar Krai.
 At 8.3 km, the NSP berthing line is the longest among all the ports of Russia.
 The port is located on the Northeast coast of the Black Sea, in the Tsemes Bay (also called Novorossiysk Bay).
 The bay is ice-free and open for navigation all year round.
 However, in winter the navigation occasionally stops due to the hazardous northeastern bora wind.
-The Tsemes Bay allows deep-draft vessels up to 19 m DWT, the inner harbour — up to 12.5 m.
+The Tsemes Bay allows deep-draft vessels up to 19 m, and the inner harbour up to 12.5 m.
 The liquid bulk terminals depth range from 8.4 to 15.6 m, suitable for tankers with a deadweight of up to 250,000 tons, like Suezmax-class vessels.

 Description

 The Port of Novorossiysk is located at the crossroads of major international transport corridors between Russia and the Mediterranean Sea, the Near East, Africa, Southern Asia, Southeastern Asia, North and South America.
-NSP is the final destination for several international highways, such as the Trans-Siberian Railway, TRACECA, North-South International Transport Corridor, and Pan-European International Transport Corridor № 9.
+NSP is the final destination for several international highways, such as the Trans-Siberian Railway, TRACECA, North-South International Transport Corridor, and Pan-European International Transport Corridor No. 9.

 In the mid-2010s, NSP was the largest port in Russia and the Black Sea basin and the third largest in Europe.
 In 2011 it accounted for 21% of total cargo turnover in the country.
 By 2017 the port had 89 berths with a total length of 15,627 m, its annual capacity for the same year was estimated at 208,793 thousand tons.
 Bulk liquid cargo (oil and oil products) constituted a major part of the yearly turnover (160,688 thousand tons), followed by 37,509 thousand tons of dry cargo and 883,000 TEU containers.
 The Port of Novorossiysk mainly handles grain, coal, mineral fertilizers, timber, oil and oil products, containerized, food, and general cargo.
 In 2014 the total turnover amounted to 121.59 million tons, including 720,000 TEU, the largest value for the Black Sea basin and the second-highest in Russia.
 Total berth length in NSP equals 8.3 km.
 The territory is separated into several areas: three cargo terminals (East, West, and Central), a passenger area and the Sheskharis oil harbour.